alankrantas/pxt-MAX7219_8x8/README.md

 ![max7219-dot - main-500x500](https://user-images.githubusercontent.com/44191076/53904356-d2e93080-4080-11e9-96bd-c1c3e5111a4b.jpg)

 However, each matrix in the chain are arranged in different directions, which require display rotation.
-Switch the "Rotate clockwise" option to true, and all the stuff displayed on LEDs would turn 90 degrees clockwise.
+Switch the "Display rotate " option to true, and all the stuff displayed on LEDs would turn 90 degrees counter-clockwise.

 ![1](https://user-images.githubusercontent.com/44191076/53906195-3ecd9800-4085-11e9-9992-a803f705ff79.jpg)